aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/info/_index.md

 ﻿---
-title: "Retrieve information about the application"
+title: "Retrieve information about the application online"
-second_title: " online"
 articleTitle: "Retrieve information about the application"
 linktitle: "Retrieve information about the application"
 type: docs